PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * According Article this incident is related with technical issues.
 Protection from Fire System was the culprit.
 Additional product(s) were needed to purchase and fix this issue.
 * The Article include idea about existence of very Complex Cybersecurity Solution.
-When failing service is not related with the Internet service, then there should be a question: why this is linked with e.service, that are provided to a number of Customers?
+When failing service is not related with the Internet service, a question: why this is linked with e.service, that are provided to a number of Customers?
 ```

 ```